Tag

 Before you try to upgrade your PC to Windows 11 for free, make sure that it is compatible.
 You’ll need a PC that supports Trusted Platform Module (TPM) 2.0 and has the Secure Boot option in your BIOS.
 It must also meet some basic hardware requirements.

-To find out whether your PC is capable of running Windows 11, search for PC Health Check in Windows search, and run the corresponding , or check Microsoft’s Windows 11 specs page and cross-reference it with your system.
+To find out whether your PC is capable of running Windows 11, search for PC Health Check in Windows search, and run the corresponding application, or check Microsoft’s Windows 11 specs page and cross-reference it with your system.
 If you’re not sure what hardware you have, follow these steps to check your PC specs.

 Free Windows 11 upgrade